mulingcloud/mlcbase/README.md

 - **Emoji Progress Bar**

-    We offer a simple progress bar with emoji status.
-It is based on [rich](https://github.com/Textualize/rich), but with the same usage with [tqdm](https://github.com/tqdm/tqdm).
+    We offer a simple progress bar with emoji status, which has the same usage with [tqdm](https://github.com/tqdm/tqdm).

 - **File Operations**